 - Role of optical fibers in present communication technology

 - A very special topic presented in a timely manner and in a format

-This book is aimed for the scientists and upper level graduate students working in solid state physics, optical engineering and photophysics, fiber optics, electrical and electronic engineering, materials science, data storage, information technology and semiconductor industries.
+Scientists and upper level graduate students working in solid state physics, optical engineering and photophysics, fiber optics, electrical and electronic engineering, materials science, data storage, information technology and semiconductor industries

 Preface About the Editor Contributors Semiconductor Photoconductors for Visible to Far-Infrared Detection Resonant Cavity Enhanced Photodetectors Silicon and GaAs as Far-Infrared Detector Material Bulk Semiconductors for Infrared Applications Photodetectors for Optical Fiber Communications Germanium Dioxide-Based Glasses as Advanced Optical Sensors Materials High-Bandwidth Optical Networks and Communication Index